How To Find The 3 Must-Haves For Job Satisfaction

 There is a difference between being 'happy at work' and 'happy with your work situation'.
 The former implies a job where you feel fulfilled every single day and work is a pleasure; the latter focuses more on being satisfied with the role your work plays in your life.
 This could be a role that is less fulfilling but stable and doesn't unduly stress you, or a role that doesn't pay as well as you like but still pays alright and makes you feel like you are contributing.
 'Happy at work' is a somewhat nebulous concept built on overreaching expectations and often leads to disappointment and frustration, while 'happy with your work situation' is far more pragmatic and forgiving.

 But how to reach that goal?
-According to our Money Diaries Facebook group there are three basic tenets (in no particular order):
+According to Refinery29 UK's Money Diaries Facebook group, there are three basic tenets (in no particular order):

 We asked some women in the group for their insight on how they managed to find all three across a range of industries.
 Whether you're feeling stuck in your career or just looking for some inspiration, their journeys to their positions will hold some answers.